LANDLORDS SHOULD RESERVE THE RIGHT TO CHARGE VAT ON DILAPIDATIONS PAYMENTS

 Most commercial leases provide for a landlord to recover a dilapidations payment from a tenant on or nearing the end of the lease.
 HMRC's September 2020 briefing raised some uncertainty on the status of dilapidation payments as it does not expressly deal with dilapidation payments but is so widely drawn that it could potentially be read as covering such payments.

 Following on from concerns raised over the precise scope of the change in practice as outlined in RCB12, HMRC is currently reviewing its position.
 Given that questions have been raised with HMRC over the treatment of dilapidations payments (amongst other things), we would expect HMRC's review to specifically comment on the VAT treatment of dilapidations payments.
-Fortunately, HMRC has indicated that it will not proactively apply RCB12 and accompanying changes to its guidance until it has completed its review.
+Fortunately, HMRC now published a statement qualifying RCB 12/20 to the effect that it will not proactively apply RCB12 and accompanying changes to its guidance until it has completed its review.
+No date has been put forward for the revised guidance but this is expected to follow in March 2021.

 WHY THE CHANGE?